vl4duu/Dissertation/README.md

 # Which movie might you like?
-A reasearch involving various machine learning techniques on movie recommender systems.
+A reasearch involving various machine learning techniques on recommender systems.